What is the DEN Foundation?

 is an active partner in national and international heritage and research communities?

-Since 1999, DEN works closely with heritage institutions as well as research groups, governmental organisations, branche organisations and other institutions with a supporting role in the cultural sector.
+Since 1999, DEN has worked closely with heritage institutions as well as research groups, governmental organisations, branche organisations, creative industries and other institutions with a supporting role in the cultural domain.
 DEN’s knowledge is the knowledge of these institutions and vice versa.
 DEN leads the way and presents tools to heritage institutions for better ICT strategies and practices.
 From 2017 onward, DEN supports all institutions in the cultural domain, as digitisation is also having a big impact on the way culture is being produced by artists, performers and other cultural actors.

 DEN knowledge base